 • Lines 170-171.
 Please, could you explain how a PVC sheet to cover Z. noltei generates the same observation conditions?

 The PVC sheet allows to flatten the leaves on the substrate as if there were no water.
+This information has been added L183-184.

-• Lines 204-207.
+· Lines 204-207.
 Please, explain how the DSDSP should be interpreted.